 Vlok has served on the Boards of South African Express Airways (SA Express), the Aerospace Industries Federation, and Air Chefs, and was Chairperson of the Board of Fabtravel, an early attempt at Black Economic Empowerment in the South African travel industry.
 He has also served on the South African Government Advisory Board for Domestic and International Aviation Policy and the Policy Review Forum for Aircraft Noise and Emissions.

 Erik Venter | AASA Executive Committee

-Erik Venter is a current Executive Committee member at AASA.
+Erik Venter serves as an AASA Executive Committee member.
 He is also the CEO at Comair Limited.
 He joined Comair in 1996 as Financial Manager, and has held various positions within the company including Commercial Manager, Commercial Director and Financial Director.
 In July of 2006 Erik was appointed as Joint CEO of Comair and served in this position until December 2011 when he assumed the sole responsibility for the company as CEO.

 Venter has also served a term as Chairman of AASA, and and is currently a director on the Board of Imperial Air Cargo (BidAir Cargo aquired Imperial Air Cargo in 2014).